First forward simulation with the toy Gaussian Model

 • operations: product or sum or square

-Many other examples using the Toy Gaussian model and various configurations (inversions, forwards, test of the adjoints, etc.) are available here
+Many other examples using the Toy Gaussian model with various configurations (inversions, forward runs, adjoint tests, etc.) are available here.